trustarc-ci/trustarc-cli/README.md

 **Simple Menu**:
 1. Chat with AI Assistant
+2. Scan project (enables context-aware answers)
+3. Clear project scan
-2. View AI status (downloads, disk usage)
+4. View AI status (downloads, disk usage, project scan)
-3. Back to main menu
+5. Back to main menu

 **Auto-Sync**: The knowledge base automatically syncs from GitHub each time you load the AI Assistant, ensuring you always have the latest documentation and examples.

+**Project Scanning**: Enable project scanning to let the AI analyze your actual code and provide context-aware answers specific to your implementation.
+The AI scans:
+- Swift files (iOS)
+- Kotlin files (Android)
+- TypeScript/JavaScript files (React Native)
+- Dart files (Flutter)

+When enabled, the AI can answer questions like "How is TrustArc integrated in my project?" or "What's wrong with my implementation?"

 ### Requirements